 Some 2,400 or so Tesla Roadsters have been sold worldwide.
 The cars are popular but not profitable for the company.
 The company does not release exact sales figures.

-By May of 2013, Tesla claims a market cap of $7.9 Billion, bigger than Fiat the majority shareholder of Chrysler, and non-EV maker.
-Tesla estimates it will deliver 21,000 Model
+By May of 2013, Tesla claimed a market cap of $7.9 Billion, bigger than Fiat the majority shareholder of Chrysler, and non-EV maker.
+By September that value had risen to some $20 billion.
+Tesla is by stock value nearly half the value of General Motors, though 1/10 the size of marlet leader Toyota.

 The all aluminum Tesla S gets 2013